AdemJensen/Go-Decision-Tree/README.md

 ```

 The best config will be output on the console, copy the best config to the `config.json` file.

+Current `config.json` already contains the best hyper parameters for the dataset.
+Although the full result of hyper parameter test is not provided here, you can get some critical metrics plot under `docs/*.html` files.

 # License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.